-The Rasberry crazy ant which is also called Nylanderia Fulvais or tawny crazy ant, has origins in South America.
-These ants have quick and erratic movements similar to the longhorn crazy ant, also called as Paratrechina Longicornis.
+The Rasberry crazy ant which is also called Nylanderia Fulvais or tawny crazy ant has origins in South America.
+These ants have quick and erratic movements similar to the longhorn crazy ant, also called Paratrechina Longicornis.
 Their movements, and especially the change of direction, while disturbed, are characteristic features of these crazy ants.
 Therefore Rasberry crazy ant species are also known as “Crazy ants”.
-In 2002, Texas’s scientist Tom Rasberry noticed that these ants were multiplying in number.
-The scientist found it hard to recognize the species of these ants on the basis of taxonomy of class.
-But Later he recognized them Nylanderia Fulva, and since then this ant genus got its name labeled after the scientist’s name as “Rasberry crazy ant”
+In 2002, Texas scientist Tom Rasberry noticed that these ants were multiplying in number.
+The scientist found it hard to recognize the species of these ants on the basis of the taxonomy of class.
+But Later he recognized them as Nylanderia Fulva, and since then this ant genus got its name labeled after the scientist’s name as “Rasberry crazy ant”

 In the year 2014, it was found that this ant species produce and wraps itself in formic acid.
 This formic acid works as an antidote agent against the fire ant’s toxin.
 This has been seen for the first time where one insect species neutralize the poison of other ant species.
 Their colonies have many queens.
 Queens contribute both to the survival of the worker ant their extermination.

 These ants are hard to control.
 They are not killed by any ordinary pesticides or bait.
 Their Colonies consist of multiple ant queens, which makes complete extermination of Crazy ants hard to achieve as compared to other species.

 Crazy ants are pan tropical tramp quickly disperse their activities.
 This ant species count as one among the common house ant pests and they apparently adapt inside the interior of cavities in home and buildings.